simonthum/git-sync/README.md

 It is ultimately intended for git-savvy people.
 As a rule of thumb, if you know how to complete a failed rebase, you're fine.

-For a really nice explanation in an advanced use case, have a look at this blog post:
+To synchronize automatically on filesystem changes, have a look at the `contrib` directory.
+Alternatively, here is an older blog about automatic `git-sync` operation:

 [Automated Syncing with Git](https://worthe-it.co.za/programming/2016/08/13/automated-syncing-with-git.html)

 Tested on msysgit and a real bash.
 In case you know bash scripting, it will probably make your eyes bleed, but for some reason it works.

-### What does it do?
+### What does `git-sync` do?

-It will likely get from you from a dull normal git repo with some changes to an updated dull normal git repo equal to origin.
+`git-sync` will likely get from you from a dull normal git repo with some changes to an updated dull normal git repo equal to origin.
 It does this by commiting, pulling & pushing as appropriate.